IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ## 2.1.
 Overview

 Player is a magician that explores dungeons.
-In these they fight slimes with 3 magic spells and maybe solve puzzles to get to the boss room, where they fight a boss.
+In these they fight slimes with 3 magic spells to get to the boss room, where they fight a boss.
 There are 2 types of dungeons.
 Automatically generated ones and story dungeons, that are hand crafted.
 Furthermore, the player can choose to curse a dungeon which increases the difficulty by strengthening the enemies or weakening the player.
 Cursed dungeons give better rewards.
-By defeating the boss they can unlock new magic of the 3 different magic types.
+By defeating the boss they can unlock new magic skills of the 3 different magic types.

-Players also get “augments” these are used instead of armor.
+Players also get “augments” which are used instead of armor.
 They have between 1 and 3 effects.
 These effects can be simple stat increases or additional effects (like casting one Skill when another is cast or increasing damaging area).
 The player can wear a total of 5 augments at a time.
 Additional augments can be stored in an inventory.
 Slots are unlocked by playing story dungeons.

 Players can only change their load-out (active augments and spells) outside of dungeons in the home town.
 This is done since the difficulty of generated dungeons is determined by the amount of augments the player is currently using.